CubaDevOps/flexi/Readme.md

 ## Features

 - **Modularity & Extensibility**: Flexi offers a modular architecture that promotes code organization and reusability.
 Its extensibility allows developers to customize and extend functionality according to specific project requirements.
+Each module is a self-contained Composer package with its own dependencies, allowing for easy installation, uninstallation, and version management.
+- **Automatic Module Discovery**: Modules are automatically discovered and registered.
+Simply create a module in the `modules/` directory with a `composer.json` file, run `composer modules:sync`, and it's ready to use.
 - **Dependency Injection**: Built-in support for Dependency Injection simplifies management and injection of dependencies, enhancing code maintainability and testability.
 DI in Flexi is implemented using a container that manages service with lazy loading instantiation.
 - **Flexible Routing**: With a flexible routing system, developers can easily define and manage HTTP request handling, streamlining development of complex routing logic enriched with middleware support.
 - **Event-Driven Architecture**: Flexi's event-driven architecture enables asynchronous handling of events by event listeners, fostering loose coupling and flexibility in application design.